May 2017

 Anthony LaPaglia will play a basketball coach whilst Melanie Lynskey plays a lawyer.

-Jack Irish, Secret City) and Elise McCredie (Nowhere Boys), the Essential Media (The Principal, Rake, Jack Irish) production will be directed by Daina Reid (The Secret River, The Wrong Girl, Never Tear Us Apart: The INXS Story).
+Written by Matt Cameron (Jack Irish, Secret City) and Elise McCredie (Nowhere Boys), the Essential Media (The Principal, Rake, Jack Irish) production will be directed by Daina Reid (The Secret River, The Wrong Girl, Never Tear Us Apart: The INXS Story).

 SBS Director of Television and Online Content, Marshall Heald said: “Sunshine is set to be a powerful, bold, and uniquely SBS drama, with a crime mystery at its heart.
 SBS has a strong history of delivering exceptional drama with impactful storytelling.
 Our recent success withsus, The Family Law and Deep Water demonstrates our continued commitment to telling stories with purpose.
 We’re also pleased to be working with Essential Media yet again, after great success with